neuhausergenny/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote humorously highlights the ongoing challenge that programmers face in creating user-friendly and robust software, while also acknowledging the unpredictable nature of users and their ability to find creative ways to break or misuse programs.
 It serves as a reminder to always consider the end-user when designing software and to continuously test and improve its usability and error handling.

+# 2023-11-22
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook.

+This quote highlights the ongoing challenge programmers face in creating user-friendly and robust software, while also acknowledging the unpredictable nature of users and the potential for unexpected issues to arise.
+It serves as a reminder to always strive for improvement and to be prepared for the unexpected in the ever-evolving field of programming.